GuillemFo/Minishell/Infor/readme.md

 I had to send &env so i can modify the 1st node... had to modify all code for it. check export when has = and no

+Fixed buch of non protected functions on libft for null strings.

+expansor is pure trash, ill have to redo it entirely

+all builtin return and errnos are not okay

+export with \a\a \\ etc